spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 <br />

-- **Palette**: No configuration is needed.
-This setting makes Palette the IDP, so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources is able to log into the Kubernetes dashboard.
+- **Palette**: This setting makes Palette the IDP, so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources can log into the Kubernetes dashboard.

 - **Inherit from Organization**: This setting requires you to configure OpenID Connect (OIDC) in Tenant Settings.
 In Tenant Admin scope, navigate to **Tenant Settings > SSO**, choose **OIDC**, and provide your third-party IDP details.
 For more information, check out the [SSO Setup](/user-management/saml-sso) guide.

 - **None**: This setting requires you to configure OIDC manually in the Kubernetes pack.

-**Note: User needs to be added to the Cluster RBAC seperately in order to get access to the cluster Objects.
-Refer https://docs.spectrocloud.com/clusters/cluster-management/cluster-rbac#configureclusterrolebindings to set the Cluster level RBAC permissions **

 ### Manually Configure OIDC